Interlaken has been providing precision hydroforming solutions for over 30 years.

 Interlaken’s Hydroforming Machines and Warm Forming Machines are for use in production or process development applications.
 A Hydroforming Machine is a computer controlled hydraulic press with data acquisition that uses a high-pressure liquid to hydroform materials.
 A Warm Forming Machine uses heated dies and gas to form aluminum and magnesium at elevated temperatures to 350ºC.
 Higher temperature solutions are available.

-Interlaken’s Hydroforming Press and Warm Forming Press were designed to embrace both tube hydroforming and sheet hydroforming (hydro forming) applications.
+Interlaken’s Hydroforming Press and Warm Forming Press were designed to embrace both tube hydroforming and bladder hydroforming (hydro forming) applications.
 This process is very repeatable with hydroforming equipment.
 Many manufacturers use hydroforming equipment for producing parts that require very tight tolerances.

 The Critical 6 Questions to ask when searching for a hydroforming company